EHB-TI/web-app-acces-denied/README.md

  <hr>
 To build our architecture we chose to use IriusRisk.

 IriusRisk is a platform that makes it easier to make and visualize clear architectures.
-It also helps in analysing which threats exists in the current architecture and gives advice to defend against it.
+It also helps in analyzing which threats exist in the current architecture and advises to defend against them.
 We currently have a basic architecture but plan on working on it as the project progresses